IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-10-11-VerselIntro.md

 > Personal Access Token: You might need to create a Personal Access Token from your Github Profile to authenticate Github from Vercel at the go.
 To create a PAT, Goto Settings -> Developers Setting -> Personal Access Token -> Generate PAT.
 Then the generated PAT can be added as an Environmental Variable in the Vercal App.

 <p>
-Below are the snapshots from the doploment of my instance:<br>
+Below are the snapshots from the deploment of my instance:<br>
 <code>Starting the deployment</code>
 <img src='{{ site.baseurl }}/assets/2020-10-11_VercelDeployment.png' alt="Lynis_report"/>
 <code>Voila</code>